MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 Sweden
 ```

-Now try to print every country in reverse order(from right to left).
+Now try to print every country in reverse order(from right to left) u can use a loop of your choice.
 The output will be;

 ```
 Sweden